 TAFE SA offer Tax Practitioners Board (TPB) approved unit Tax Agent Services Act 2009 (TASA), including the Code of Professional Conduct (Code) which meet the education requirements set out by the TPB for those requiring board approved courses for Tax Agent registration and renewal.
-No refunds apply unless the course is cancelled by TAFE SA.
-International students on a Student visa (subclass 500) are not eligible to undertake short courses.
+For details on the short course refund policy, enrolment process, international student eligibility and more, please visit Applying for Short Courses

 - The objects of the Tax Agents Services Act 2009 (TASA)